 The first portion of the Beach to Bay trail project was made possible by a $71,000 grant procured by the Chamber.

-The Chamber was instrumental in getting the public bathrooms on the Bay Avenue Beach Approach.
+The Chamber was instrumental in getting public bathrooms on the Bay Avenue Beach Approach.

 Clamming regulations are important to the Chamber and the local community.
 The Chamber continues to represent local merchants in ongoing conversations with the Department of Fish and Wildlife regarding razor clam issues.
 These conversations have resulted in significant numbers of clamming days added over the last several years.

-The Chamber provides extensive brochure and information exchange to encourage support between businesses and strategic partners throughout the state regarding tourism.
-This effort is in process of being enhanced by a stronger digital and social media presence.
-To that effort, our website was completely redesigned in 2019-2020 and a marketing specialist was hired in June 2021 to make sure our efforts were getting the best results possible.
+The Chamber provides extensive informational exchange between our businesses and strategic partners throughout the county, state and neighboring communities regarding tourism.
+This effort is enhanced by a stronger digital and social media presence.
+To that effort, our website was completely redesigned in 2020 and a marketing specialist was hired in August 2021 to make sure our efforts were getting the best results possible.
+So far, so very good.
+An example of the numbers we achieved via our Facebook page between August 26 and September 22.
+2021 ~ Reach 14,756 (up 138%) and Engagement ~ 4,258 (up 25%).
+Our website and recently added Instagram are also seeing great response!

-We offer marketing support for: The Rod Run to the End of the World, Water Music Society events such as Jazz & Oysters and Music in the Gardens, Peninsula R & B Festival, Peninsula Arts Association Studio Tours and Art Shows, Oysterville Artisan Faire, Holiday Shoppe, Razor Clam Festival and many more county wide events.
+We offer marketing support for: The Rod Run to the End of the World, Water Music Society events such as Jazz & Oysters and Music in the Gardens, the Peninsula R & B Festival, Peninsula Arts Association Studio Tours and Art Shows, the Oysterville Artisan Faire, the Razor Clam Festival, the Tokeland Woodfest, the Pacific County Fair, Willapa Harbor Festival and many more county wide events.

 - NW Garlic Festival